Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 # Multi-user, multi-channel failover using Dispatch API

-This tutorial shows you how to send a message to a user with failover.
+This tutorial shows you how to send a message to a list of users with automatic failover.

 The idea is that you have a list of users and each user has two or more designated channels, the last one of which is the final fallback channel.
 An attempt is made to send the message to the first user in the priority list of users on their designated channels.
 Each channel is processed in turn, with a suitable failover condition.

-The last designated channel is the final fallback channel for that user.
-If all attempts to have the message read by that user fail, then attempts are made to send the message to the next user in the priority list, on their designated channels, again with failover on failure to read, with a final fallback channel.
+If all attempts to have the message read by a user fail, then processing moves to the next user in the priority list.

 By way of example, imagine your main server has mulfunctioned, you wish to notify a list of system administrators who are on call.
+Each administrator may have several channels they can be contacted on.
 The list of users would be processed until at least one of the administrators had read the important message.

 ## Example scenario

-Perhaps the best way to under this use case is to look at the use case sample configuration file, `sample.json`:
+Perhaps the best way to understand this use case is to look at the sample configuration file, `sample.json`:

 ``` json
 {